Pages

 Saturday, 4 March 2023

-Seriously not helping 2
+Seriously not helping - Part Two

 In a previous post I talked about some people whose behaviour is seriously not helping the cause of trans people.
 These are people whose antics and conduct are so unreasonable that they are creating a backlash of resentment which is making things worse for the rest of us.